Aircloak/aircloak/air/docs/content/api/psql.md

-## Postgres Message Protocol server
+## PostgreSQL Message Protocol server

-Aircloak Insights allows users to run SQL queries using the [Postgres Message Protocol](https://www.postgresql.org/docs/current/static/protocol.html).
-This means that any driver that can be used to communicate with a Postgres server can also be used to communicate with Aircloak Insights.
+Aircloak Insights allows users to run SQL queries using the [PostgreSQL Message Protocol](https://www.postgresql.org/docs/current/static/protocol.html).
+This means that any driver that can be used to communicate with a PostgreSQL server can also be used to communicate with Aircloak Insights.

-__Important note__: While Aircloak Insights understands the Postgres Message Protocol it does not understand queries that are specific to Postgres.
-Examples of these are ones which query for metadata related to a Postgres server installation, or other Postgres specific ways of extracting metadata.
+__Important note__: While Aircloak Insights understands the PostgreSQL Message Protocol it does not understand queries that are specific to PostgreSQL.
+Examples of these are ones which query for metadata related to a PostgreSQL server's installation, or other PostgreSQL-specific ways of extracting metadata.
 When using this interface all the same restrictions apply as when you are executing queries over the web interface or using the [HTTP REST API](/api.md).
-You might get unexpected responses when using BI-tools that write and execute their own queries and are expecting certain Postgres specific features and behaviours to be present.
+You might get unexpected responses when using BI-tools that write and execute their own queries and are expecting certain PostgreSQL-specific features and behaviours to be present.

-In order to query Aircloak Insights using the Postgres Message Protocol server, your Aircloak Insights platform installation needs to have been configured to allow this.
+In order to query Aircloak Insights using the PostgreSQL Message Protocol server, your Aircloak Insights platform installation needs to have been configured to allow this.
 Specifically this means the following:

-- The [Insights Air docker container](installation.html#insights-air) must make the Postgres Message Protocol server port available
+- The [Insights Air docker container](installation.html#insights-air) must make the PostgreSQL Message Protocol server port available
 - The firewall configuration needs to allow access to the port from your network context